starriver/charli/docs/guide.md

 ## Before you start…

 charli isn't for everyone!
-Other CLI libraries give you a lot more out of the box.
+Other CLI libraries include a lot more out of the box.
 This library gives you a lot of control, but that control might end up costing you more work.
 [Remember Uncle Ben's advice.](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility)

 That said, we've tried to make this guide a quick read.
 Give charli a try and see what you think.